 Passing a background check is a requirement for enrollment in the Massage Therapy program.
 City and County Massage Permits are NOT required if you are CAMTC (California Massage Therapy Council) certified.
-American College of Healthcare and Technology is a CAMTC approved school (CAMTC School Approval Code for the Riverside Campus is SCH0127, SCH0126 for the Huntington Park Campus, and SCH0185 for the Santa Ana Campus); therefore, ACHT graduates are eligible for CAMTC Certification upon graduation and fulfillment of all CAMTC requirements.
+American College of Healthcare and Technology is a CAMTC approved school (CAMTC School Approval Code for the Riverside Campus is SCH0127 and SCH0126 for the Huntington Park Campus); therefore, ACHT graduates are eligible for CAMTC Certification upon graduation and fulfillment of all CAMTC requirements.
 CAMTC was founded to implement the new state law.
 Only those certified by CAMTC are protected by California law and have the right to practice Massage anywhere in California, free from the need to obtain a massage permit from any city or county.